-With the introduction of smart watches and things like fit bits into modern society, most people have become very aware of how many steps they take a day.
+With the introduction of smartwatches and things like fit bits into modern society, most people have become very aware of how many steps they take a day.
 Most people don’t know how that translates into the calories they burn each day.

 In general, most people burn about .04 calories per step.
 This might seem like a minuscule amount, but if you are getting 10,000 steps per day, that can add up to an extra 400 calories or in terms of food, about an extra cheeseburger!

-As you get older your metabolism slows down, and you burn less calories.
+As you get older your metabolism slows down, and you burn fewer calories.
 Similarly, if you are extremely overweight, you will burn up to 3 times more calories per step than a person or normal weight.

 Usually, these watches don’t take into consideration your age, height, and weight.
-Instead they use a simple ratio of steps to calories.
+Instead, they use a simple ratio of steps to calories.
 Similarly, you should not trust the steps on those watches to be 100% accurate.
 It will pick up an extra movement and count it as a step.

-For instance, just a walk around the block will not only burn calories with each step, but you will also increase your bodies metabolism for minutes and hours afterwards.
+For instance, just a walk around the block will not only burn calories with each step, but you will also increase your body’s metabolism for minutes and hours afterward.
 This is called the workout effect.

 Step Your Way to Weight Loss

-With the ever increasing presence of smart watches on the market, the awareness of ones activity level, and in particular the number of steps you take in a day, people are starting to realize how much they move, or how much they lack movement.
+With the ever-increasing presence of smartwatches on the market, the awareness of one’s activity level, and in particular the number of steps you take in a day, people are starting to realize how much they move, or how much they lack movement.

-Getting around and walking everyday, and exercising everyday is one of the key ingredients to a happy life and optimal performance.
+Getting around and walking every day, and exercising every day is one of the key ingredients to a happy life and optimal performance.
 A prevalent doctor once said, if he could proscribe the benefits of exercise in a pill in order to treat depression, he would be able to essentially cure depression.

 Another doctor said that the mental benefits of exercise are so profound they could be considered a performance-enhancing drug in academic settings.